 Does the vaccine work?

 In initial trials the AstraZeneca vaccine has been shown to be about 80% effective at stopping COVID-19 disease (we do not know if it, or any of the other vaccines, prevents/reduces transmission but recent data on this are very promising).
 However it is more effective at stopping serious disease or death (about 90%).
 The Pfizer vaccine is about 95% effective.
 These efficacy rates are better than the effectiveness of the annual influenza vaccine.
-A recent study of 5.4 million people in Scotland showed that a single shot of the Pfizer option was 85 per cent effective at preventing hospitalisation at 28-34 days post-vaccination, whereas one shot of the AstraZeneca vaccine was 94 per cent effective at preventing hospitalisation in the same interval.
-The AstraZeneca vaccine has also been shown to be effective against the highly infectious "UK" strain of COVID but not the "South African" strain (AstraZeneca expect to produce a newer version of the vaccine to be effective against this towards the end of the year).
-We are however recommending immunisation straightaway rather than waiting for a better vaccine that may not come for a while if at all.
-We do not know how long the protection from the immunisation will last i.e. whether we will need annual immunisations as we do for influenza.
-The vaccine is just one part, albeit an important part, of how we will get on top of COVID - we will need to carry on with good hygiene, social distancing, testing and restricted international travel for a while yet.
+A recent study of 5.4 million people in Scotland showed that a single shot of the Pfizer option was 85 per cent effective at preventing hospitalization at 28-34 days post-vaccination, whereas one shot of the AstraZeneca vaccine was 94 per cent effective at preventing hospitalization in the same interval (This is not the case for the "Indian" strain where 2 doses of either vaccine are needed for good protection.)
+The AstraZeneca vaccine has also been shown to be effective against the highly infectious "UK" strain of COVID-19 but not at preventing mild or moderate cases of the "South African" strain (AstraZeneca expect to produce a newer version of the vaccine to be effective against this towards the end of the year).
+We do not know yet if it is effective against serious cases of COVID-19 caused by this strain (as mentioned above it is better at stopping serious disease than mild for other variants).
+Similarly while the Pfizer does offer better protection against the mild/moderate disease with the South African strain we don't know how effective it is for serious disease.
+We also do not know how long the protection from the immunisation will last i.e. whether we will need annual immunisations as we do for influenza.
+The vaccine is just one part, albeit an important part, of how we will get on top of COVID-19 - we will need to carry on with good hygiene, social distancing, testing and restricted international travel for a while yet.

 Is the vaccine safe?